 Wine Style: Discover the Wines You Will Love Through 50 Simple Recipes

-Buy Now →This book tosses old rules of wine out the window and makes the whole experience laid-back and fun.
-It guides you through a spectrum of styles, from budget-friendly options for weeknights to unique wines like orange wine.
+Buy Now →This book tosses old rules out the window and makes the whole experience laid-back and fun.
+It guides you through a spectrum of styles, from budget-friendly options for weeknights to unique styles like orange wine.

 Plus, it pairs these finds with easy, delicious recipes, making it a joy to discover new favorites in both food and drink.
 So, this is another great one for those just getting into the world of vino.